pkgxdev/pkgo/README.md

 > ```

 > [!NOTE]
-> We support macOS & Linux, arm64 and x86-64.
-Not all platforms have been
+> We support macOS, Linux and Windows.
+Not all platforms have been tested.
-> tested.
-Bug reports welcome!
+> Bug reports welcome!

+> [!NOTE]
+> Installing on Windows is not documented.
+Downloaded `entrypoint.*` and
+> execute the `.cmd` file.

 ## Usage